How can I submit a proposal for IRSCL2021?

 There are two requirements in order to present twice at the congress: (1) one of the two presentations must be as part of a preformed panel and (2) abstracts must be different from one another (researchers will not be allowed to present the same abstract twice).

 Was there a limit to the number of authors per oral presentation?

 IRSCL2021 will accept abstracts and presentations by multiple authors.
-If academics wish to co-present a proposal at the congress (on-site or online), each presenting academic will be required to pay the corresponding IRSCL2021 presenter fee.
+If academics wish to co-present a proposal at the congress, each presenting academic will be required to pay the corresponding IRSCL2021 presenter fee.
 Co-authors not paying the congress fee were not mentioned in the congress program and were not be able to present at IRSCL2021.
 For PechaKucha presentations, the limit of authors and presenters is one.